 - 59E59 Theaters: August-September '23

 A triptych of short movements for two performers inspired by the sun, the moon, and the stars.

 Part I. Painting Suns - siblings confront their relationship while finishing an art commission

 Part II.
-Only the Moon - soulmates experience the cycle of love
+Only the Moon - soulmates experience the complete cycle of love

 Part III.
-The Starkeepers - coworkers collect wishes made on stars before the sun rises
+The Starkeepers - coworkers collect the wishes made on stars before the sun rises

 Sparrow Song - Writer

 Two song sparrows grow concerned when they notice the people who usually pass through their park are no longer there.

 - Created in response to the Coronavirus pandemic and commissioned as part of Hickory Playground's Quarantine Diaries.